-Artist, Stanley Palmer born in the Coromandel in 1936, Palmer studied at Dunedin Technical College during the late 1950s.
-Through images of our coastlines, themes of colonisation, concerns of conservation and how we exist and interact with the landscape, Stanley Palmer’s iconic paintings and unique prints capture a quintessential New Zealand.
+Artist Stanley Palmer was born in the Coromandel in 1936, and studied at Dunedin Technical College during the late 1950s.
+Through images of our coastlines, themes of colonisation, concerns of conservation and how we exist and interact with the landscape, Stanley Palmer’s iconic paintings and prints capture a quintessential New Zealand.

 Palmer’s distinctive expressions of the New Zealand landscape are reminiscent, suggesting your own recollections, old photographs or a hint of times past.
 His works appeal to his audience’s own memories.
 He has developed an individual style that encapsulates the heart and hues of our coastlines, rural landscapes and native foliage.

 In terms of his production techniques, Palmer has always been experimental.
 He is well known for his bamboo engravings of the 1960s, which he achieved through a unique process of engraving and lithography onto a bamboo plate instead of the commonly used metal.
 These earlier prints are characteristic of their production and often feature a fractured picture plane.